corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/running-integration-tests/index.md

 {{< /note >}}

-Create an integration test by performing the following steps:
+To create an integration test:

 1. Create an `integrationTest` subdirectory in your workflow project.